Online Safety

 Who can help?

-Listed below are some helpful National organisations who have developed practical advice and resources for parents and carers when it comes to supporting your child to use the internet safely.
+Listed below are some helpful National organisations that have developed practical advice and resources for parents and carers when it comes to supporting your child to use the internet safely.

 NSPCC have a wide variety of resources for parents and carers looking at online safety.
 Including the TRUST toolkit for setting up your child’s first phone, and managing mental wellbeing online.